albcorp/alb-org-mode/README.rst

 Configuration
 =============

-The minimal installation of *AlbOrgMode* does not impose any new configuration on Org-Mode.
-This section briefly describes how to configure Org-Mode to make use of the features in *AlbOrgMode*.
+The minimal installation of *alb-org-mode* does not impose any new configuration on Org-Mode.
+This section briefly describes how to configure Org-Mode to make use of the features in *alb-org-mode*.

-Load the *AlbOrgMode* key bindings by adding the following fragment to ``~/.emacs``
+Load the *alb-org-mode* key bindings by adding the following fragment to ``~/.emacs``

 ::